MarchalLab/smartSim/README.md

 conda activate smartSim
 ```

-> **Note:** smartSim is available for Linux (linux-64) and macOS (osx-64).
+> **Note:** smartSim is currently only available for Linux (linux-64).
-> It is currently not compatible with Windows due to its dependency on HTSeq and Bioconda.
+> This limitation is due to its dependency on the HTSeq package, which is not compatible with Windows or macOS.
-> We advise Windows users to install and run smartSim within a Windows Subsystem for Linux (WSL) environment.
-> Mac users with the osx-arm64 architecture can emulate using the osx-64 subdirectory: hereto they can create the conda environment using :
-> ```bash
-> CONDA_SUBDIR=osx-64 conda env create -f smartSim_env.yml
-> ```
+> To ensure full functionality for users on Windows or macOS, we recommend running smartSim within a Linux-based virtual machine (VM), such as an Ubuntu VM (e.g. [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) or [multipass](https://canonical.com/multipass)).

 ## Installation